euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Outlook on parallel programming ...............................

-The calculation of the look-up table which is currently performed in single threaded cython code.
+The calculation of the look-up table which is currently performed in single threaded [Cython]_ code.
 As we have seen, this scatter operation is a challenge for parallel programming because of the dynamic memory allocation needed and of the use of atomic operation in addition to some numerial precision issues with single precision floating point numbers.